 If you are entitled to help with your childcare costs, you must be using a Registered or Approved Childcare Provider.
 Registered childcare providers include :-

 Family Support NI is the public childcare register, which lists all Childcare Providers that are Registered or Approved with Health & Social Services within Northern Ireland.
-Search for Registered and Approved Childcare at Family Support NI.

 Employers guide to childcare (nibusinessinfo.co.uk)